sablier-labs/docs/docs/guides/lockup/05-etherscan.md

 Pick a token you want to stream, e.g.
 [DAI](https://sepolia.etherscan.io/token/0x68194a729C2450ad26072b3D33ADaCbcef39D574).
-Using its address, visit the token page on Etherscan (in this example, we're using Sepolia): `https://sepolia.etherscan.io/token/<INSERT-TOKEN-ADDRESS>`
+Using its address, visit the token page on Etherscan (in this example, we're using Ethereum Sepolia): `https://sepolia.etherscan.io/token/<INSERT-TOKEN-ADDRESS>`

 :::info